HDG-Community/hdg-wiki-two/content/sophont-species/_index.md

 Winter-adapted xenosophonts reminiscent of bovines, with bipedal frames, heavy fur, and a trio of horns—two on the crown and one on the nose.
 Affectionate, polyamorous, and communal by nature, the Cyn began their own campaign of domestication decades prior to their contact with and subsequent eager submission to the Affini.
 They express themselves heavily through body art, shaving patterns into their fur and carving them into their horns.

 *Created by [LadyIridia.](https://archiveofourown.org/users/LadyIridia/pseuds/LadyIridia)*
+### Erefax

+**Milky Way | ~500BT**

+A quadruped ovine species of large stature, known affectionately to many florets as "sheeposaurs."
+The Erefax have ceratopsid crests and horns, as well as prehensile tongues that they use to manipulate tools and the world around them.
+Their most notable physical aspect is the lanolin of their wool, which evolved to contain significant quantities of paralytics and sedatives to deter predators.
+Erefax wool is prized in the Compact as "dollwool".
+Herds and large families are the core of Erefax society, and they value a slow-paced, methodical way of living.
+The oldest Erefax still remember a time before the Compact, so Erefax culture is still grappling with the implications of Domestication.

+*Created by otterpopd, Raeve_Noir, and RocketMermaid23.
+Appear in [Shear Bliss.](https://archiveofourown.org/works/71967226)*
 ### Khetari
 *Main Page: [[khetari|Khetari]]*